-There are a quarter of a million long-term residents in Britain's hospitals today: few have come there from choice.
+There are more than 150 000 long-term residents in Britain's hospitals today: few have come there from choice.
 Many once lived more independent lives in the community: their habitat was office and shop, kitchen and parlour, library and corner pub.
 It was an environment which each one could modify or control to suit his own needs and tastes.